-- Support Services for Adoptive Parents
+- Support Groups for Adoptive Parents

 Connecticut Adoption Services is committed to supporting families throughout the adoption process.
 Our social workers work hard to answer all questions and guide families from the beginning stage of exploring adoption right up until finalization.
 Connecticut Adoption Services staff will:

 - Prepare families for adoption through the Home Study process

 - Help parents who have already adopted share their experiences with one another

 If, at any time, you have unanswered questions or concerns, please do not hesitate to contact the agency director.